Submission Preparation Checklist

 Style of manuscripts

 The whole manuscript should be written in Times New Roman, size 12 pt. with double spacing.
+All metadata should be cleared from all submission files.

 1) Title of the paper;